 Privacy and Trust

 The concepts of privacy and trust are generally considered to be multidimensional, with a variety of personal and contextual factors that may influence people’s perceptions.
-In recognition of the variance of privacy preferences demonstrated by consumers, Alan Westin has conducted a series of surveys over time and used these to develop privacy indices, which segment people into clusters of high privacy concern (termed privacy ‘Fundamentalists), moderate privacy concern (or privacy ‘Pragmatists’) and low privacy concern (or privacy ‘Unconcerned’) [(Westin et al. 2003) cited in (Kumaraguru and Cranor 2005)].
+In recognition of the variance of privacy preferences demonstrated by consumers, Alan Westin has conducted a series of surveys over time and used these to develop privacy indices, which segment people into clusters of high privacy concern (termed privacy ‘Fundamentalists’), moderate privacy concern (or privacy ‘Pragmatists’) and low privacy concern (or privacy ‘Unconcerned’) [(Westin et al. 2003) cited in (Kumaraguru and Cranor 2005)].
 While this approach has been criticised as being too reductionist (particularly in (Martin and Nissenbaum 2016)), it does introduce a way of taking a clustering approach to assessing people’s overall privacy preferences, which may simplify further practices.

 In contrast to Westin, Nissenbaum’s concept of ‘contextual integrity’ speaks directly to variations in privacy preferences under changing conditions, particularly in the context of public spaces.
 She states that, “whether a particular action is determined a violation of privacy is a function of several variables, including the nature of the situation, or context; the nature of the information in relation to that context; the roles of agents receiving information; their relationships to information subjects; on what terms the information is shared by the subject; and the terms of further dissemination (Nissenbaum 2004).”
 Unfortunately, however, general practices regarding the protection of personal information do not always acknowledge these contexts, driven instead by the static application of privacy policies under a ‘notice and consent’ approach, which implies “…the individual whose personal data is being processed has—after being informed of the reason, context, and purpose of the processing—given consent (Cate and Mayer-Schönberger 2013).”